-4.8.6 WAKE ON LAN (WOL)
+4.8.5 WAKE ON LAN (WOL)

 Wake on LAN allows a computer to be turned on or woken up by a network message.
 The message is usually sent by a program executed on another computer on the same local area network.
 Wake-up frame events are used to awaken the system whenever meaningful data is presented to the system over the network.
 Examples of meaningful data include the reception of a Magic Packet, a management request from a remote administrator, or simply network traffic directly targeted to the local system.
-The device can be programmed to notify the host of the Wake-Up frame detection with the assertion of the interrupt signal (INTRP_N) or assertion of the power management event signal (PME_N).
+The device can be programmed to notify the host of the Wake-Up frame detection with the assertion of the power management event signal (PME N).